hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/178_the_mahabharata.md

 Yudhishthira on various subjects, such as the duties of the king, the duties of the four castes, the four stages of life, the laws of marriage, the bestowing of gifts, etc., basing them on the teachings of the ancient sages.
-He explained Sânkhya philosophy and Yoga philosophy and narrated numerous tales and traditions about saints and gods and kings.
+He explained Sānkhya philosophy and Yoga philosophy and narrated numerous tales and traditions about saints and gods and kings.
 These teachings occupy nearly one-fourth of the entire work and form an invaluable storehouse of Hindu laws and moral codes.